-The front porch has a stairway on each side and a balustrade runs along the front of the porch and down each set of stairs.
+The front porch has a stairway on each side, and a balustrade runs along the front of the porch and down each set of stairs.
 Four massive Doric columns with fourteen sides on square pedestals support the front porch.
 Marble mantles and silver knobs gave the home a sophisticated feel.
 The multi-level house had several entrances, stairs, and cul-de-sacs.
-From the back of the house, all three stories are visible, but from the front you only see two.
+From the back of the house, all three stories are visible, but from the front, you only see two.
 Some believe this is where the name “Half House” came from.
-Under the porch there is another entrance leading to the kitchen, but it is barely visible today due to the heavy vegetation around the house.
-Some believe the complicated layout of Pomegranate Hall was to support the equally complicated family dynamics.
+Under the porch, there is another entrance leading to the kitchen, but it is barely visible today due to the dense vegetation around the house.
+Some believe the complex layout of Pomegranate Hall was to support the equally complicated family dynamics.
 After the Judge’s death in 1853, the house was purchased by the Simpson family.
 They owned it when diarist Frances Andrews visited, shortly after Sherman and his soldiers burned everything just a short distance away.

 In 1963, the widow of Oliver Macy (of the Macy’s Department Store family) purchased Pomegranate Hall.
 She was known to always wear all black and often walked into downtown from her stately residence.
 Ms. Macy lived in the house until her death in 1992.